How AI Normalizes bad art (And Game Companies Love It)

 robot playing piano

 For those entrenched in the concept art sector, the mantra "A concept artist is not someone who just paints pretty pictures" echoes repeatedly.
-This sentiment, reiterated by mentors, teachers, and the market, emphasizes the need for artists who transcend the superficial.
+This sentiment, reiterated by mentors, teachers, and the market, normalizes the need for artists who transcend the superficial.

 In the face of AI's increasing prominence, one might wonder why it has such a bright spotlight on the internet.
 This unexpected attention stems from its potential to disrupt the job market.
 The future of jobs in the industry hinges on whether AI-produced content can cater to the masses with generic storytelling, akin to applications like Dall-e and Midjourney.